 1 / How can I preserve and protect my asphalt?

 You should have your asphalt seal coated within three and six months after it is laid.
 As your asphalt develops cracks they should be dealt with promptly to prevent further damage to the asphalt.
 After the initial seal coat, sealer should be reapplied every three years depending on use and wear.
 This will help prevent deterioration of your pavement due to the weather elements, gasoline, traffic and sunlight.

-We recommend sealing every three years, although weather conditions and snow removal do have some effect on how long sealer lasts.
+We recommend sealing every 2-4 years, although weather conditions and snow removal do have some effect on how long sealer lasts.

 Inadequate thickness of the pavement can cause failure.
 Additionally, aggregates can be worn away by weather and traffic causing the asphalt to break apart.
 Sealcoating and crack sealing reduce the chance of premature failure.

 The sun heats the binder which lessens the ability of the chemicals to hold together thus causing the asphalt to crumble especially around the edges.

 5 / When and why should cracks be sealed?